The Book of 1 John

 Belief, Obedience, and Testimony

-1. Every man who believes that Jesus is the Anointed has been born from God.
-And every man who ^loves the One who fathered Him also ^loves the man who has been born from Him.
+1. Every man believing that Jesus is the Anointed has been born from God.
+And every man ^loving the One who fathered Him also ^loves the man who has been born from Him.

 2. By this we know that we ^love the children of God, when we ^love God and keep His commandments.